JuliaLang/www.julialang.org/jsoc/gsoc/flux.md

 Recent advances in reinforcement learning led to many breakthroughs in artificial intelligence.
 Some of the latest deep reinforcement learning algorithms have been implemented in [ReinforcementLearning.jl](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl) with Flux.
 We'd like to have more interesting and practical algorithms added to enrich the whole community, including but not limited to the following directions:

-* Recurrent version of existing algorithms.
-* A general framework for scalable distributed reinforcement learning.
-* Offline reinforcement learning algorithms.
-* Algorithms for imperfect information environments.
+* **[Easy] Recurrent version of existing algorithms**.
+Students with a basic understanding of Q-learning and recurrent neural networks are preferred.
+We'd like to have a general implementation to easily extend existing algorithms to the sequential version.
+* **[Medium] Offline reinforcement learning algorithms**.
+A bunch of offline reinforcement learning algorithms are proposed in recent years, including [BCQ](https://arxiv.org/pdf/1910.01708.pdf), [CRR](https://arxiv.org/abs/2006.15134), [CQL](https://arxiv.org/abs/2006.04779) and so on.
+The expected output is to have some typical offline reinforcement learning algorithms and experiments added into [ReinforcementLearningZoo.jl](https://github.com/JuliaReinforcementLearning/ReinforcementLearningZoo.jl).
+* **[Medium] Model-based reinforcement learning algorithms**.
+Students interested in this topic may refer [Model-based Reinforcement Learning: A Survey](https://arxiv.org/abs/2006.16712) and design some general interfaces to implement typical model based algorithms.
-* Multi-agent reinforcement learning algorithms
+* **[Medium] Multi-agent reinforcement learning algorithms**.
+Currently, we only have some CFR related algorithms implemented.
+We'd like to have more implemented, including [MADDPG](https://arxiv.org/abs/1706.02275v4), [COMA](https://arxiv.org/abs/1705.08926), [NFSP](https://arxiv.org/abs/1603.01121), [PSRO](https://arxiv.org/abs/1711.00832).
-* Model-based reinforcement learning algorithms.
+* **[Hard] Distributed reinforcement learning framework**.
+Inspired by [Acme](https://arxiv.org/abs/2006.00979), a similar design is proposed in [DistributedReinforcementLearning.jl](https://github.com/JuliaReinforcementLearning/DistributedReinforcementLearning.jl).
+However, it is still in a very early stage.
+Students interested in this direction are required to have a basic understanding of distributed computing in Julia.
+Ideally we'd like to see some distributed reinforcement learning algorithms implemented under this framework, like [R2D2](https://openreview.net/forum?id=r1lyTjAqYX&utm_campaign=RL%20Weekly&utm_medium=email&utm_source=Revue%20newsletter), [D4PG](https://arxiv.org/abs/1804.08617v1).

 Mentors: [Jun Tian](https://github.com/findmyway)